ibm-cloud-docs/power-iaas/ordering-direct-link.md

 1. To create a connection to the {{site.data.keyword.powerSys_notm}} instance by using the Direct Link Connect service, open a [new case](/docs/infrastructure/power-iaas?topic=power-iaas-getting-help-and-support) for the {{site.data.keyword.powerSys_notm}} support team.

     1. In the new case's description field, add the Direct Link Connect case number.
-    2. Copy the {{site.data.keyword.powerSys_notm}} case IAM Service ID that the system automtically generated.
+    2. Copy the {{site.data.keyword.powerSys_notm}} case IAM Service ID that the system automatically generated.

 1. Enter the IAM Service ID from the {{site.data.keyword.powerSys_notm}} case into the Direct Link Connect case.
 When the Direct Link Connect connection is created, the Direct Link Connect case number is closed.
-The following is an example of the network information that is displayed in the case:
+The following network information is an example of what is displayed:

   ```shell
   Link Speed:                  1000 Mbps